13: Vacuity

 The flickering red light of dead robots crowded in on all sides.
 Occlusion meant the glow bounced off plastic and reflective steel.
 Dark, but her optic sensors were online and they couldn’t go offline with this incessant input.
 Yellow eyes flicked open and they danced in saccades.

-Circuits, whether still discharging or breaking down into their components, spilled heat.
+Circuits, whether discharging still or breaking down into their components, spilled heat.
 Entrapped by the heavy press of corpse upon steel-cased corpse, thickening oil flowed between gaps, a slick and slimy insulation.
 So her breaths came rapid, in and out to cycle more air, as if circulating in this stagnant pit could ever cool anything.

 Hot, wet, crushing — the little girl felt.
 This body, her body, announced each privation with stupid, hopeful teleology — as if she could do anything, achieve anything, to abate this fate.
 As if identifying which body among the discarded hundreds had belonged to her would make any difference.
 They all fell apart.
 And why save it?
 This body, her body, had betrayed her.
 Betrayed them.